laxsrbija/foodbot/README.md

 ### Hardware integration
 If you are hosting the project on a Raspberry Pi, you can integrate its GPIO pins with FoodBot.
 FoodBot can listen to button presses (the actual action is performed when the button is released) on a predefined GPIO pin.

 When the food arrives, simply press the button and FoodBot will send a notification to the end-users' group and play a sound (via a buzzer connected to a GPIO pin) based on the message delivery status.
+The buzzer itself can be independently disabled in configuration.

 ## Getting started
 The easiest way to run FoodBot is by using a precompiled package from the [Releases page](https://github.com/laxsrbija/foodbot/releases).